raphael-isvelin/cq_enclosure_builder/README.md

 ---

 <a name="strength-test"></a>
-## Strength tests
+## Strength test

 The enclosures should be strong enough for most enclosure needs, including guitar pedals (which endure stomping!)

 I've made to tests using [this PLA](https://www.amazon.de/dp/B09KL2JYT6) (code [here](./examples/strength_test_enclosures.py)):
 - the first one was made with nothing supporting the SPST;
-- the second one had a small 'pillar' underneath it (see example 13 above), making it very solid with reasonable use.
+- the second one had a small 'pillar' underneath it (see [example 13](#example-13) above), making it very solid with reasonable use.
 (If you PCB design is flexible, you can plan for a small hole to allow the pillar to support the bottom of the SPST.)

 | ![TODO!](./docs/img/strength-test-with-support.jpg) | ![TODO!](./docs/img/strength-test-without-support.jpg) |